 I also believe in holding space for others; allowing you to experience what you need to experience in order to empower you.
 Holding space provides the opportunity for your thoughts, insights and often answers to emerge.

 Reflective supervision provides an opportunity for you to:

 - Engage in reflective practice and critical thinking

-- Discuss and analyse individual cases in depth.
+- Discuss and analyse individual cases.

 - Develop and deepen your practice

 - Get support with working through difficult issues

 I am a Midwife with experience of managing and supervising a wide range of Birth Workers including antenatal teachers, lay birth supporters and Midwives.
 I have expertise in supervision around complex clinical and social cases including Child Protection.

 Reflective Supervision sessions for Birth Workers are accessible no matter where you live as we can work together via Skype or Face Time if you don't live locally to me.
 If you live in the Bristol area you are welcome to attend my office in BS15 for your sessions.
 I offer sessions up until 9pm on week days and at the week-ends by special arrangement once we have built a relationship.

 Good reflective supervision relies on trust and therefore (within some limits*, see below) a supervisee has a right to expect the content of the session to remain confidential.
 The content of a supervision session will be agreed between us in advance.